apacheignite/documentation/data-grid/page-memory.md

   "body": "If a memory region is not limited explicitly via respective `MemoryPolicyConfiguration` then it can take up to 80% RAM available on your machine."
 }
 [/block]
-A memory chunk is a physical
+A memory chunk is a physical continuous block of memory obtained from an underlying operating system.
+The chunk is divided into

-Both key-value entries and SQL indexes are stored in memory pages of different types, that are called data pages and index pages respectively, and the pages as the whole page memory are managed by Apache Ignite transparently to the end users.

 Usually, a single data page stores multiple key-value entries in order to use the memory as efficient as possible and to avoid the memory fragmentation.
 At the time when a new key-value entry is being added to a cache, the page memory will look up a page that can fit the whole entry and puts it there.
 If an entry's total size exceeds the page size configured via `MemoryConfiguration.setPageSize(..)` parameter then the entry will occupy more than one data page.
 [block:callout]